yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

 ### RecordBrowsePanel

-The following configuration change menu items in the Record Browser panel and Record search panel.
+The following configuration changes the menu item in the Record search panel and the Record Browser panel.

      {
        "Sugar": {